sevkioruc/docs/docs/example use cases/github-access-control.md

 ### Entities

-This examples consist 2 entity,
+This schema consists 3 entities,

 - `user`, represents users.
 This entity is empty because its only responsible for referencing users.